 When considering whether daily dog daycare is right for your furry companion, it’s important to take into account their age, temperament, and daily routine.

 If you have a young puppy, they may benefit from the socialization and exercise that comes with attending daycare every day.
 However, it’s crucial to remember that puppies have different needs than adult dogs.
 They require more frequent breaks and downtime to avoid overstimulation and exhaustion.
-Overexposure to other dogs can also pose a risk to their developing immune systems.
-It’s recommended that puppies under four months old not attend daycare at all.
+It’s recommended that puppies under four months old not attend daycare at all until they are more comfortable and older.

 On the other hand, if you have an older dog who has never attended daycare before, transitioning them to attending every day might be overwhelming for them.
 It can be beneficial to start out slow by taking them once or twice a week and gradually increasing their attendance as they become more comfortable.